1.1 - IN THESE TERMS OF TRADE:

 The Customer will indemnify (and will keep indemnified) the Supplier and its Personnel from and against all liabilities that the Supplier or its Personnel, sustains or incurs, arising from any one or more of the following:

-(1) the breach by the Customer or its Personnel of any of the Customer’s obligations (including any warranty) under the Contract and/or any Goods Services Order;
+(1) the breach by the Customer or its Personnel of any of the Customer’s obligations (including any warranty) under the Contract;

 (2) any negligent act or omission or willful misconduct by the Customer or its Personnel.

 The Customer will not be liable under clause 23.1 to the extent that the liability was caused, or contributed to, by (as the case requires) the Supplier’s negligent acts or omissions or willful misconduct.